annar40/ISEProject/README.md

 4.)
 In a new command line type `go run hello.go` to compile the backend API

 5.)
 Navigate to `http://localhost:4200/signup` to get started with our application

+## Running the frontend tests
+on finalFrontTesting branch, with cypress installed run cypress open